ScrappyHub/atlas-artifacts/docs/licensing.md

-# Atlas Agent — Canonical Licensing Contract
+# Atlas Agent — Canonical Licensing (Contract)

 This document is the non-negotiable, canonical contract for licensing in Atlas.Agent.

-## Goals (non-negotiable)
+## Goals

-- The agent MUST run offline.
+- **Offline-first**: Agent MUST validate and enforce licensing with **no network calls**.
+- **Cryptographically enforced**: A license is valid only if the signature verifies.
+- **Deterministic**: The same license files produce the same effective entitlements.
-- Licensing MUST be enforced locally at runtime.
+- **Enforced at runtime**: Feature access MUST be gated in router/handlers.

-- Editing license JSON MUST NOT unlock features (signature required).
-- License tier MUST cap allowed features and device_limit.
+---

 ## Files on disk (Windows)

-All agent data lives under ProgramData:
+All licensing files live under ProgramData:

 C:\ProgramData\Atlas\Agent\
   licenses\
     atlas.license.json
     atlas.license.sig

+Additional agent data:

+C:\ProgramData\Atlas\Agent\
   runs\
   logs\
   atlas.db

-The agent MUST create these directories if missing.
+---

 ## License payload file